Autism Spectrum Disorder

 • Fails to recognize someone’s verbal attempts to get their attention, doesn’t respond

-• Can appear obsessive over certain objects or subjects and fixates on them for extended periods of time, inability to “move on” from that subject
+• Can appear obsessed over certain objects or subjects and fixates on them for extended periods of time, inability to “move on” from that subject

 Restricted Interests and Repetitive Behaviors